headspace

 Information for family and friends:

-Information about how to obtain a Medicare card see below on Medicare website:
+Information about how to obtain a Medicare card on the Services Australia website

 The doctors and counsellors of our clinic bulk-bill Medicare for services provided.
 This means that you only need to bring your Medicare Card, and if you have one, your healthcare card.